-Depending upon the assessed level of complexity and experience of the geotechnical professional undertaking the assessment, a technical review may be required by the consenting authority.
-Reviews will be undertaken by one of a panel of geotechnical professionals identified by the consenting authority.
+Depending upon the assessed level of complexity and experience of the geotechnical professional undertaking the assessment, a technical review may be required by Council.
+Reviews will be undertaken by one of a panel of geotechnical professionals identified by Council.

 For sites with a high level of complexity, it is assumed that an independent peer reviewer will be engaged early in the process to ensure the geotechnical investigation, assessment and reporting are completed in an efficient manner by obtaining general agreement between the geotechnical professional and independent peer reviewer throughout all stages of the project.